-Students registered for M.Geology may either be admitted for or apply to transfer during their period of study at Level 5 to the 'M.Geology with International Year'.
-Students accepted onto this programme will have an extra year of study (the International Year) at an international partner institution after they have completed Year 2 (Level 5) at Keele.
+Students registered for this Single Honours programme may either be admitted for or apply to transfer during their period of study at Level 5 to the International Year option.
+Students accepted onto this option will have an extra year of study (the International Year) at an international partner institution after they have completed Year 2 (Level 5) at Keele.

 Students who successfully complete both the second year (Level 5) and the International Year will be permitted to progress to Level 6.
-Students who fail to satisfy the examiners in respect of the International Year will normally revert to the M.Geology programme without the International Year and progress to Level 6 on that basis.
+Students who fail to satisfy the examiners in respect of the International Year will normally revert to the standard programme and progress to Level 6 on that basis.
 The failure will be recorded on the student's final transcript.

 Study at Level 4, Level 5 and Level 6 will be as per the main body of this document.
-The additional detail contained in this annex will pertain solely to students registered for 'M.Geology with International Year'.
+The additional detail contained in this annex will pertain solely to students registered for the International Year option.